-- a.
-Establish a district-level committee including parent/guardian representatives from each school site to review and comment on the LEA plan in accordance with the review schedule established by the Governing Board. - b.
-Invite input on the LEA plan from other district committees and school site councils. - c.
-Communicate with parents/guardians through the district newsletter, web site, or other methods regarding the LEA plan and the opportunity to provide input. - d.
-Provide copies of working drafts of the LEA plan to parents/guardians in an understandable and . uniform format and, to the extent practicable, in a language the parents/guardians can understand. - e.
-Ensure that there is an opportunity at a public Board meeting for public comment on the LEA plan prior to the Board's approval of the plan or revisions to the plan. - f.
-Ensure that school-level policies on parent involvement address the role of school site councils and other parents/guardians as appropriate in the development and review of school plans. - 2.
-Provide coordination, technical assistance, and other support necessary to assist Title I schools in planning and implementing effective parent involvement activities to improve student academic achievement and school performance.
+a In accordance with Education Code 52063, establish a district-level parent advisory committee and, as applicable, an English learner parent advisory committee to review and comment on the plan in accordance with the review schedule established by the Governing Board b.
+Invite input on the plan from other district committees and school site councils c.
+Communicate with parents/guardians through the district newsletter, web site, or other methods regarding the plan and the opportunity to provide input d.
+Provide copies of working drafts of the plan to parents/guardians in an understandable and uniform format and, to the extent practicable, in a language the parents/guardians can understand e.
+Ensure that there is an opportunity at a public Board meeting for public comment on the plan prior to the Board's approval of the plan or revisions to the plan f.
+Ensure that school-level policies on parent/guardian and family engagement address the role of school site councils and other parents/guardians as appropriate in the development and review of school plans